Beliavsky/Fortran-Tools/README.md

 [Auto-Diff](https://github.com/zoziha/Auto-Diff): implementation in Modern Fortran of backward mode automatic differentiation, by zoziha.

 [Dual Number Automatic Differentiation (DNAD)](https://github.com/joddlehod/dnad): update of code from Yu, W. and Blair, M.: "DNAD, a Simple Tool for Automatic Differentiation of Fortran Codes Using Dual Numbers," Computer Physics Communications, vol. 184, 2013, pp. 1446-1452, by oddlehod.
-Related project: [Fortran_DNAD](https://github.com/nickbrady/Fortran_DNAD)
+Related project: [Fortran_DNAD](https://github.com/nickbrady/Fortran_DNAD).
+A [fork](https://github.com/oyvindyr/dnad) by oyvindyr uses [fypp](https://github.com/aradi/fypp) macros.
+The benefit of this approach is that interfaces and implementations of mathematical functions can be "injected" into the modules where they are used.

 [fazang](https://github.com/yizhang-yiz/fazang): library for reverse-mode automatic differentiation, inspired by Stan/Math library, by Yi Zhang